alanwatts07/Pylexa/README.md

 Setup
 1) Get openai and replicate api keys.
+2) Clone the repository
+3) pip install -r requirements.txt
-2) OpenAi key goes on pylexa.py where is says 'YOUR_API_KEY'
+4) OpenAi key goes on pylexa.py where is says 'YOUR_API_KEY'
-3) Load your replicate api key as an environment variable exacatly like so in terminal: export REPLICATE_API_TOKEN='YOUR_API_KEY'
+5) Load your replicate api key as an environment variable exacatly like so in terminal: export REPLICATE_API_TOKEN='YOUR_API_KEY'
-4) Now you just run python3 pylexa.py and be ready to record your audio=]
+6) Now you just run python3 pylexa.py and be ready to record your audio=]